vadimsaz/boat-drone-control-system/README.md

-Amateur hobby project
-Transform your smartphone into an autonomous boat drone navigation system
+The amateur hobby project how to transform your smartphone into an autonomous boat drone navigation system

 Project Overview